Haast, New Zealand: History

-European settlement of the area dates back to the 1870s.
+European settlement of the area dates from the 1860s.
 The remoteness of the area initially limited access to seagoing vessels, with some rough tracks from the north and east.

+Early European explorers searched for the Māori routes to cross from the eastern to the western sides of the South Island and back again, having learnt of the pass when Huruhuru drew a map for the explorer Edward Shortland in 1844.
+The first European ascent was from the Wānaka side in March 1861, when the exploring surveyor John Holland Baker, seeking new sheep country, looked down from the saddle towards the West Coast.
+Gold prospector Charles Cameron claimed to have made the first crossing to the coast in 1863 but was widely believed to have only got to the upper reaches of the Haast River / Awarua.

+The first "official" crossing was by Julius von Haast, Canterbury's provincial geologist, who led a five-man expedition in January 1863.
+He named the Haast River after himself, "directed, so he said, by his provincial superindendent", and returned to Lake Wānaka "nearly shoeless" after six weeks.

+Haast's party travelled up the headwaters of the Makarora River.
+On 23 January they reached the open, boggy summit of the pass, which was surrounded by beech forest.
+Haast made a watercolour which was used to illustrate a later report.
+The party then crossed the pass and travelled downstream to the coast, which they reached on 20 February.

 The present Haast township was originally a New Zealand Ministry of Works road construction camp, which expanded into a permanent township when the opening of the Haast Pass in 1962 made the region more accessible.
 The road through the pass to Wānaka was upgraded in 1966.

-In 1990 the Haast area was included as part of a UNESCO World Heritage Site, giving international recognition as a location of significant natural value to Te Wahipounamu - The South West New Zealand World Heritage Area.
+In 1990, the Haast area was included as part of a UNESCO World Heritage Site, giving international recognition to a region of significant natural value, named as Te Wahipounamu – The South West New Zealand World Heritage Area.